Here's What Rhode's Peptide Lip Tint Really Looks Like On Our Beauty Editors

 Sara Tan, Beauty Director in Espresso

-As I mentioned above, I've been waiting for the brand to launch their beloved Peptide Lip Treatment in color and to my delight, they did not disappoint.
+As I mentioned above, I've been dreaming of the day Rhode would create their beloved Peptide Lip Treatment in a tint and to my delight, they did not disappoint.
 I'm a certified Lip Tint Girlie — one look into my purse and you'll find no less than five lip products made up of tinted lip balms and sheer, hydrating lip tints.
-Needless to say, I had high expectations for the Peptide Lip Tint, but it was exactly what I had hoped it would be — a balm-meets-gloss with the right amount of buildable pigment.
+Needless to say, I had high expectations for the Peptide Lip Tint.
+Lucky for me (and us), it was exactly what I had hoped it would be — a balm-meets-gloss with just the right amount of buildable pigment.
 Products like this are often too sheer where you can't see the color at all, unless you have fair skin, so I was extremely pleased to find that you could see the color on my lips after just one swipe!

 AdvertisementADVERTISEMENT